ashuvssut/Console-Snake-Game/README.md

-# Console-Snake-Game

-Simple Console Snake Game using C++
+# Simple Console Snake Game using C++

-- step into the Console-Snake-Game  folder
+- Download the Pre-compiled_ConsoleSnakeGame.exe executable.
-- download that cpp file only.
-- Compile
-- Run
+- Run & Play!
-- Play
-- Dont forget to checkout the Cheatbook.txt ;)
+- Don't forget to checkout the [Cheatbook.txt](https://github.com/ashuvssut/Console-Snake-Game/blob/master/Console-Snake-Game/Cheatbook%20.txt) ;)

+## For Dev People

+- Step into the Console-Snake-Game folder to find the original cpp code in there.

+***Warning:*** **that cpp code Compiles and runs only on a Windows machine.**